algolia/search-insights.js/README.md

 v2 introduces a breaking change which is `useCookie` being `false` by default.

+The `_ALGOLIA` cookie automatically includes the `Secure` flag when used on HTTPS sites for enhanced security.

 ### Payload validation

 Since v2.0.4, search-insights no longer validates event payloads.